The Imposter Syndrome Intensive

 Resolve Imposter Syndrome in One Day

-The Imposter Syndrome Intensive uses Accelerated Resolution Therapy (ART), a structured therapeutic approach that works directly with how your brain has stored the experiences behind your imposter syndrome.
+The Imposter Syndrome Intensive uses a structured therapeutic approach that works directly with how your brain has stored the experiences that fuel your imposter syndrome.

 In a single focused day, we identify the root cause of the imposter syndrome and help your brain reprocess it so that it stops getting in the way of your present-day business decisions.